smoeding/puppet-chattr/REFERENCE.md

 ### <a name="chattr"></a>`chattr`

 This type enables Puppet to manage file attributes.
-The following attributes are available:
+Normally Linux recognizes the following attributes:

     a - append only
     A - no atime updates
     c - compressed
     C - no copy on write
     d - no dump
-D - synchronous directory updates e - extent format
+    D - synchronous directory updates
+    e - extent format
-F - case-insensitive directory lookups i - immutable j - data journalling m - don't compress
+    F - case-insensitive directory lookups
+    i - immutable
+    j - data journalling
+    m - don't compress
     P - project hierarchy
     s - secure deletion
     S - synchronous updates
     t - no tail-merging
-T - top of directory hierarchy u - undeletable x - direct access for files
+    T - top of directory hierarchy
+    u - undeletable
+    x - direct access for files

 Not all file attributes are supported by all file systems.
-Only a subset of these attributes have been implemented by this type.
+Also only a subset of these attributes have been implemented by this type.

 The following attributes are read-only and can not be modified:

     E - encrypted
     I - indexed directory
     N - inline data
     V - verity

 **Note**

 Setting the immutable attribute also prevents any future file modifications by Puppet.
+Setting this attribute might cause errors in the future if the file content is also managed by Puppet.

 **Autorequires**